Wortmeister-HQ/zahlwort2num/README.md

 # zahlwort2num (v.0.2.1)

 :de: :de: :de:
-A small but useful (due shortage of/low quality support for lang_DE) package for handy conversion of german numerals (incl. ordinal number) written as string to the from numbers.
+A small but useful (due shortage of/low quality support for `lang_de`) package for handy conversion of german numerals (incl. ordinal number) written as string to the from numbers.

 To put it differently: _It allows reverse text normalization for numbers_.